michaelpq/michaelpq.github.io/_posts/2015-07-24-minimal-docker-container-postgres.markdown

 of this blog should not do experimentations on such small-scale machines to begin with).

-Not all the image containers are that large though, there is for example one container based on the minimalistic distribution [Alpine Linux] (http://alpinelinux.org/), with a size of less than 5MB.
+Not all the container images are that large though, there is for example one container based on the minimalistic distribution [Alpine Linux] (http://alpinelinux.org/), with a size of less than 5MB.
 Many packages are available as well for it so it makes it a nice base image for more